-- 1.-(1) These Regulations may be cited as the Republic of Belarus (Sanctions) (EU Exit) Regulations 2019. - (2) These Regulations come into force in accordance with regulations made under section 56 of the Act.
+- 1.-(1) These Regulations may be cited as the Zimbabwe (Sanctions) (EU Exit) Regulations 2019. - (2) These Regulations come into force in accordance with regulations made under section 56 of the Act.

-- 2. In these Regulations- - "the Act" means the Sanctions and Anti-Money Laundering Act 2018; - "arrangement" includes any agreement, understanding, scheme, transaction or series of transactions, whether or not legally enforceable (but see paragraph 12 of Schedule 1 for the meaning of that term in that Schedule); - "Belarus" means the Republic of Belarus; - "CEMA" means the Customs and Excise Management Act 1979(c); - "the Commissioners" means the Commissioners for Her Majesty's Revenue and Customs; - "conduct" includes acts and omissions; - "document" includes information recorded in any form and, in relation to information recorded otherwise than in legible form, references to its production include producing a copy of the information in legible form; - "the Dual-Use Regulation" means Council Regulation (EC) No 428/2009 of 5 May 2009 setting up a Community regime for the control of exports, transfer, brokering and transit of dual-use items; - "the EU Belarus Regulation" means Council Regulation (EC) No 765/2006 of 18 May 2006 concerning restrictive measures in respect of Belarus(d), as it has effect in EU law; - "the Government of Belarus" includes its public bodies, corporations or agencies, or any person acting on its behalf or at its direction; - "serious human rights violation or abuse" means a serious violation or abuse of any of the human rights specified in regulation 4;
+2. In these Regulations-

+"the Act" means the Sanctions and Anti-Money Laundering Act 2018;

+"arrangement" includes any agreement, understanding, scheme, transaction or series of transactions, whether or not legally enforceable (but see paragraph 12 of Schedule 1 for the meaning of that term in that Schedule);

+"CEMA" means the Customs and Excise Management Act 1979(c);

+"the Commissioners" means the Commissioners for Her Majesty's Revenue and Customs;

+"conduct" includes acts and omissions;

+"document" includes information recorded in any form and, in relation to information recorded otherwise than in legible form, references to its production include producing a copy of the information in legible form;

+"the Dual-Use Regulation" means Council Regulation (EC) No 428/2009 of 5 May 2009 setting up a Community regime for the control of exports, transfer, brokering and transit of dual-use items;

+"the EU Zimbabwe Regulation" means Council Regulation (EC) No 314/2004 of 19 February 2004, concerning restrictive measures in respect of Zimbabwe(a), as it has effect in EU law;